-On the flip side, many vegetables don’t like cold soil, so if you live in a cool climate, do not to put your vegetable container gardens outside full time until you know the temperatures are warm enough.
+On the flip side, many vegetables don’t like cold soil.
+So if you live in a cool climate, avoid putting your containers outside full time until you know the temperature will be reliably warm.
 For many plants, the soil needs to be at least 60 degrees Fahrenheit.
-You can use a meat thermometer (if the graduations go low enough or if it's digital) to find out the temperature of your soil.
-Always make sure to harden off your plants (acclimate them to the outdoor conditions) before you put them outside permanently.
+You can use a meat thermometer to find out the temperature of your soil.
+In addition, always make sure to harden off your plants (gradually acclimate them to the outdoor conditions) before you put them outside permanently.

 Watering Your Container Garden

 To figure out whether your plants need water, stick your finger down into the soil about an inch.
 If the soil feels dry, add water; if you're not sure, wait and check later in the day.
 At the height of summer, you'll probably need to water at least once or sometimes twice a day.
 This is often the most high-maintenance and critical aspect of vegetable container gardening.

-Quality potting soil is really important for vegetables.
-Don't use soil from your garden because it will compact in your container and won't drain water properly.
-Also, one of the reasons to garden in containers is so you won't have to deal with weeds.
-Chances are pretty good that if you use garden soil, you will be importing weeds into your container.
+High-quality potting soil is important for vegetables.
+Don't use soil from your garden because it will compact in the containers and won't drain water properly.
+Also, one of the reasons to garden in containers is largely to avoid dealing with weeds.
+But if you use garden soil, you might be importing weeds into your containers.

 Feeding Your Plants

-Plants need food to thrive, and their food is fertilizer.
+Plants need nutrition to thrive, and their food is fertilizer.
 If your soil doesn’t have fertilizer already mixed in, add some several times throughout the growing season, according to the directions on the label.
-Many gardeners mix organic, granular fertilizer into your containers from top to bottom before planting your vegetable of choice.
+Many gardeners mix organic, granular fertilizer into the containers from top to bottom before planting.
 Then, every couple of weeks, add diluted liquid fish emulsion or liquid seaweed to give the plants the nutrition they need.
-Another way to add fertilizer is to make or buy compost tea.
+Another way to add fertilizer is to make or buy compost, which helps feed the plants.